DGFusion: Depth-Guided Sensor Fusion for Robust Semantic Perception: Experiments

 \subsection{Comparison with The State of The Art}

 \Ours{} sets the new state of the art (SOTA) in multi-sensor panoptic and semantic segmentation compared to prior methods.
 As presented in~\cref{table:sota:pan:seg}, we outperform previous methods on MUSES across all metrics, including a variety of adverse weather and lighting conditions.
-We set the new SOTA with 61.03\% PQ (+1.32\%) and improvements are most pronounced in adverse conditions.
+We set the new SOTA with 61.03\% PQ (+1.33\%) and improvements are most pronounced in adverse conditions.
 Compared with the previous SOTA method CAFuser~\cite{cafuser}, all adverse conditions show a substantial improvement: 1.34\% PQ in \emph{Fog}, 1.63\% PQ in \emph{Rain} and even +2.57\% PQ in \emph{Snow} conditions, compared to a moderate +0.8\% PQ in \emph{Clear} conditions.
-This confirms our hypothesis that fusing both global condition cues and local depth features is crucial for robust performance under adverse environmental conditions.
+Further, a \emph{Camera + Lidar} setup achieves 60.19\% PQ, exceeding CAFuser-CL by +1.49\%.
+These findings confirm our hypothesis that fusing both global condition cues and local depth features is crucial for robust performance under adverse conditions.

 As the OneFormer segmentation head can predict both panoptic and semantic segmentation, we also compare \Ours{} to SOTA multimodal semantic segmentation methods on the MUSES dataset.~\cref{table:sota:sem:seg} shows that our method significantly outperforms both camera-only baselines and prior multimodal approaches, achieving 79.5\% mIoU (+ 1.0\%).
 Notably, we surpass other fusion-based methods, such as CMNeXt~\cite{zhang2023delivering} and CAFuser~\cite{cafuser}, highlighting the effectiveness of our multi-task setup for improving semantic segmentation in adverse-weather driving scenes.